 After we combine all our passes, we finally have convincing looking skin:

-In the future, I hope to transfer this technique to Deferred shading since it gives us passes to work with out of the box and also make the skin blurring kernel a customizable texture to give the user more control.
+In the future, I hope to transfer this technique to a Deferred pipeline since it gives us passes to work with out of the box.
+Also make the skin blurring kernel a customizable texture to give the user more control.
 I hope you found this post informational.
 If you have any questions feel free to drop me a line.